 Complicated problems are the domain of experts.
 Here the “known unknowns” are sensed but then need to be analysed before any response, because there may be multiple solutions to the given challenge.
 These solutions, if successful, may then go on to become best practices, and the problem moves from the complicated realm to the clear.

 “Complicated” is the realm where the professionals – such as lawyers, engineers, and doctors – earn their living.
 A deep knowledge of first principles, coupled with the proper experience, allows specialists to find options and solutions.
-Again, reflecting on my experience as an engineer, house-building per-se was a simple problem but developing new sustainable constructions techniques – for example reducing the amount of concrete and steel we rely upon – is a complicated problem.
+Again, reflecting on my experience as an engineer, house-building per-se was a simple problem but developing new sustainable construction techniques – for example reducing the amount of concrete and steel we rely upon – is a complicated problem.

 The danger in this realm is that experts can be blinkered, which can stifle novel approaches.
 For good solutions, there should be an environment that challenges existing thinking and encourages new ideas, through a diversity of people and inputs.

 Complex problems exist in environments that are constantly changing, with multiple factors at play.
 Here we are in the realm of “unknown unknowns” as things are in flux and there are just too many things to identify or measure.
-These problems can also be of the “wicked” variety where problems may need least-worse solutions as there are no “good” ones.
+These problems can also be of the “wicked” variety where problems may need least worst solutions as there are no “good” ones.

 The complex realm is the land of emergent ideas.
 Problems in this space require true creativity.
 Many entrepreneurs and start-ups naturally fall into this sphere, but even large businesses and institutions find themselves in this space due to the increasingly congested, connected and fast-changing world we live in.